-James Barker has even used a fish tank as a visual divide.
 Bear in mind that some design devices, such as different floor levels or steps leading from one zone to another, may not suit those looking to futureproof their homes for their later years.
 For those looking to renovate rather than self-build, internal walls could be demolished or replaced with half-walls (checking first with a structural engineer that the walls are not load bearing).
 A more modest way of achieving a similar effect could be by widening a doorway between a kitchen and dining room, suggests Ricky Mahy.

 Although the term ‘broken plan’ may be new (the first references to it emerged only a couple of years ago), the concept lends itself to traditional as well as contemporary interiors – and the idea itself is anything but new.
 “The Georgians were very good at this;’ says Ricky Mahy.
 “Their dining rooms would have had pocket doors or salon doors that opened out to the walls, with French windows at the back of the house so that natural daylight could pour through into the front room.”